spotify/terraform-google-grr/README.md

 GRR is an incident response framework that allows responders to conduct remote forensics such as remote memory acquisition, artifact investigation, and binary uploads.
 GRR is managed by google [here](https://github.com/google/grr).

-Automatic creation of GRR infrastructure using GCP GCE, Container-Optimized OS, and Terraform.
+This alpha Terraform module represents the automatic creation of GRR infrastructure using GCP GCE, Container-Optimized OS, and Terraform.

 This module will:

 * Create instance groups with global load balancers for each GRR component